Search by category, archive or keyword

 - Learn how to support their loved one in healthy ways after he or she comes home from treatment

-Perhaps most importantly, the intervention process shows family members that they have more power than they think.
+Perhaps most importantly, the drug and alcohol intervention process shows family members that they have more power than they think.
 You can take away all of the addict’s options until the only choice left is recovery.

 There’s No Better Time Than Now for a Professional Drug or Alcohol Intervention